AccessibleAI/cnvrg-operator/cmd/copctl/README.md

 you can configure cnvrg control plane to use external PG, ElasticSearch, and many more.

 ### Quick start
-Get the `copctl` binary, currently we've a pre-build binaries for Linux and Mac (ARM).
+Get the `copctl` [binary](https://github.com/AccessibleAI/cnvrg-operator/releases/tag/4.3.6-DEV-14449-export-manifests-cli), currently we've a pre-build binaries for Linux and Mac (ARM).

-To export the manifest, you'll need first prepare the following:
+To export the manifests, you'll need first prepare the following:
 1. Wildcard domain that will be used by cnvrg control plane
 2. The cnvrg control plane image
 3. The cnvrg docker registry username and password to pull the image